-Since Spring 2006, Parents United for Public Education has led the fight for additional funding and better management of money for key reform initiatives.
+Since Spring 2006, Parents United for Public Education has provided a unique and vocal parent voice in the fight for full funding, responsible budgeting, and the establishment of equitable resources for every school.
 Our accomplishments include:

 Funding

 - Successfully lobbied the Philadelphia Parking Authority to commit to funding the Philadelphia Public Schools.
-In 2011, the PPA delivered more than $14 million in annual revenue to the public schools.
-Prior to Parents United’s campaign, the Parking Authority had failed to deliver a single dollar since a state takeover in 2001.
+Since 2007, the Parking Authority has delivered over $50 million to the public schools.
+Prior to Parents United’s campaign, the Parking Authority had failed to deliver a single dollar since a state takeover in 2004.

 - In 2007 we successfully lobbied City Council for over $30 million/year in permanent new funds, including overriding a threatened mayoral veto to support the Public Education Reinvestment Act